cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry is `0.1.2`.
+The current version of ZendSentry is `0.2.0`.
 We consider it a good beta, we're using it in production.

 #Important Changes
+- 0.2.0: added master switch to turn everything on/off, log context can be passed as object or string (new)
 - 0.1.2: contains a critical dependency upgrade, the raven library used curl methods that are not yet available in many linux distributions.
 If you experience problems with curl, upgrade!
 - 0.1.1: do NOT use it, the raven dependency doesn't exist.